Amelia has been writing online articles for over ten years and has self-published over a dozen books, including fiction and nonfiction.

-I've always loved writing for as long as I could remember, but I only started writing online articles about 10 years ago, and then began self-publishing books thereafter.
-As a indie self-publisher, I found Amazon KDP easy to use, and I decided to enroll in KDP Select and give it a try.
+I've always loved writing for as long as I could remember, but I only started writing online articles about ten years ago, and then began self-publishing books thereafter.
+As an indie self-publisher, I found Amazon KDP easy to use, and I decided to enroll in KDP Select and give it a try.
 I'm glad I did because it helped me learn a bit about book marketing and running promotions.

 If you're not sure, the best way to learn is to give it a try.
-After 3 months, you can always choose not to re-enroll.
+After three months, you can always choose not to re-enroll.
 Just remember to uncheck the auto-renew box before the enrollment period ends.

 KDP Select's Kindle Countdown Deal, as well as the Free Book Promotion, are both great ways to promote your book during your book launch or ongoing.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Amelia Griggs (author) from U.S. on November 29, 2018:

 Happy to share and glad you found it helpful, Joyette!
 Thanks for stopping by.

 Joyette Helen Fabien from Dominica on November 29, 2018: